 💡 No. All of these tools are designed to be used right out of the box.
 You will need to register your tool to download any associated apps, like FoxAssist or RepairSolutions2, but you can start diagnosing issues as soon as you receive them.

-❓ How can I update my bidirectional automotive scan tool?
+❓ How to update my bidirectional automotive scan tool?

 💡 The specific process differs between manufacturers, so your first step should be to check the manual that came with your tool.

 With wired scanners, you’ll typically need to connect the device to a PC using a USB cable.
 After you download the update onto the PC from the company’s website, the device will prompt you to install it.
-Wireless scanners can often be updated directly through the device as long as you’re in the range of a Wi-Fi network.
+Wireless scanners can often be updated directly through a Wi-Fi network.

 Choosing a bidirectional scan tool doesn’t have to be a complicated process.
 Start by figuring out which features you need, then check which tools offer those for your vehicle.
 Once you see what these bidirectional scanners can accomplish, you’ll be glad you decided to add one to your automotive diagnostic arsenal.